horus20/motherminter-push/README.md

 <b>`Feedback.`</b> Before accessing, users must leave feedback.

-* Please note the mechanics of creating an array of wallets that has been implemented.
+* Please note the mechanics of creating an array of wallets that have been implemented.
 The funds sent to deposit a campaign are initially credited to an intermediate address.
-The activation of individual wallets of the array (meaning depositing funds to the wallet) occurs only after a user visits a wallet link.
-This provides an opportunity to return unused funds of the campaign creator.
+The activation of individual wallets  (meaning depositing funds to the wallets) occurs only after a user visits a wallet link.
+This provides an ability to return unused funds to the campaign creator.

 ## Backend part